 //Sorted example ~]# sort -c example.txt //Not Sorted example ~]# sort -c example.txt sort: example.txt:2: disorder

 The -M or --month-sort option will sort the file by Month.

-[user1@server1 ]# cat -M months.txt Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec
+~]# cat -M example.txt Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec

-The -k option can be used to sort by another field.
-For example, -k 2 sorts by the second field, which is last name in this example.
+By default, sort will sort on column 1 (first name in this example).
+The -k or --key option can be used to specify the column to be sorted.
+For example, --key 2 sorts by the second column, which is last name in this example.